PoorviDesai/VirtualEye/README.md

 ## Points to Remember while testing
    i) Allow permissions for mic and camera

-   ii) In case any webGazer is not loaded in exam window or not loaded properly, REFRESH the window to solve this.
-In the first time, it may take some time to be loaded
+   ii) In case webGazer is not loaded in exam window or not loaded properly, REFRESH the window to solve this.
+For the first time, it may take some time to be loaded

    iii) Test the conditions while attempting the embedded form and some features like head movement initially may take some time to be responded.